 The price of dog food varies significantly between brands, so your monthly cost for food could be as little as $15 or as much as $50.
 We recommend consulting a veterinarian or veterinary nutritionist before choosing what brand and style of dog food to buy for your Wheaten.
 They can tailor your dog’s diet to meet their specific needs.

 Don’t cut corners and try to save money on food.
 Choosing a more expensive but higher quality food can help your dog live a healthier, happier life and save you money on vet visits.
 There are other areas better suited to cutting corners besides food.

 - $30–$80 per month

-Soft Coated Wheatens have medium-length, wavy coats prone to matting if they’re not properly maintained.
+Soft-Coated Wheatens have medium-length, wavy coats prone to matting if they’re not properly maintained.
 We recommend at least six yearly visits to a professional groomer to keep their coats healthy and mat-free.
 Groomers can be expensive but are usually worth the price since they’ll do a better job than untrained owners.
-How often you take your dog to the groomer is up to you and will skew your monthly cost accordingly.
+How often you take your dog to the groomer is up to you and will affect your monthly expenses accordingly.